TestCentricity/testcentricity_web/README.md

 Single `UIElement` declarations have the following format:

-    elementType :element Name, locator
+    elementType :elementName, locator

-* The `element name` is the unique name that you will use to refer to the UI element and is specified as a `Symbol`.
+* The `elementName` is the unique name that you will use to refer to the UI element and is specified as a `Symbol`.
 * The `locator` is the CSS or XPath attribute that uniquely and unambiguously identifies the `UIElement`.

 Multiple `UIElement` declarations for a collection of elements of the same type can be performed by passing a hash table containing the